nyberry/nyberrysite/blog/moser.md

   </table>
 </div>

-and the sequence continues like this:
+And the sequence continues like this:

 <div class="center-table">